silarri/IDSdm/app2/src/readme.txt

     Such traffic will be logged in the file /etc/ids/ids_intrusions.csv

-INSTRUCTIONS TO USE IDS_1.0 IN DEBUG MODE:
+INSTRUCTIONS TO USE IDS-NET-DAEMON IN DEBUG MODE:

 1 - As the root user create the directory /etc/ids